jsnjuan/MovieLens20MDatasetFE/README.md

 ## Description

 This repo contains a practice whose main porpouse was to make feature engineering on the MovieLens database.
-General target was to construct a model to predict whether a user will rate high or low a new movie, using available information.
+General objective was to construct a model to predict whether a user will rate high or low a new movie, using available information.

 ## Dataset